How To Stay Motivated To Pay Off Debt OR What’s Your Why?

+By themselves, its hard to get excited about paying off debt or losing weight.
 Not because we are lazy.
 Not because we don’t care.
 It's because they are just words without any emotional weight behind them.
 There is no “Why”.

 What do I mean by that?
 Let me add a few more words to each to illustrate what I mean

 Example: Objective WITH Motivation